 Maryland state law, on the other hand, has its own set of strict regulations regarding the manner by which licensed nursing homes within the state must abide.
 Furthermore, nursing homes are monitored by the Department of Health and Mental Hygiene.
 Maryland law explicitly requires that Maryland nursing homes have a set of policies and procedures in place that will prevent abuse and neglect of its residents.
 The failure to have these policies in place can serve as grounds for a lawsuit against the nursing home.

-If you suspect that an elderly friend or relative living in a nursing home or assisted living facility within the Maryland or the Washington D.C. areas might be suffering from neglect or abuse, contact the experienced nursing home abuse and neglect attorneys at Lebowitz & Mzhen, LLC immediately.
+If you suspect that an elderly friend or relative living in a nursing home or assisted living facility within the Maryland or the Washington D.C. areas might be suffering from neglect or abuse, contact the experienced nursing home abuse and neglect attorneys at Lebowitz & Mzhen Personal Injury Lawyers immediately.
 We will help investigate and pursue any potential claims on behalf of your loved one.
 Contact us today in order to schedule your complimentary and confidential initial consultation.
 You can reach us by calling (800) 654-1949 or contact us through our website.

 More Blog Posts: